alv2017/Blog/BlogPosts/MAC_Spoofing.md

 **macchanger** offers a couple of useful options that is worth exploring:

--A: this option allows to set a random vendor of any kind of device.
+-A: this option allows to set a random MAC address with a random existing vendor of any kind of device.
 (The first 6 symbols of the MAC address identify the vendor of the device.)

--a: this option allows to set a random vendor of the same kind of device;
+-a: this option allows to set a random MAC address with a random vendor of the same kind of device.

--e: this option allows to set a random MAC address preserving the vendor's information.
+-e: this option allows to set a random MAC address preserving the vendor information.

+-r: this option generates a completely random MAC address.

 #### Method 2: Changing MAC address using iproute2 tools